mlcommons/modelgauge/docs/design_philosophy.md

 We expect there to be great diversity of programming skill across our community members.
 While good documentation and examples can help you do the right thing, it takes a little more effort to keep people from doing the wrong thing.
 In general:

-* Try to make runtime errors into coding time errors:
+* Try to make runtime errors into coding time errors.
-  * Abstract methods instead of defaults / duck typing.
-  * Automated tests of desired behavior.
-  * Automated type checking.
-* If there is only one right way to do something, don't ask users to do it:
+* If there is only one right way to do something, don't ask users to do it.
-  * Connecting a response to a request shouldn't be up to the Test, it should be done by the runner.
 * If a method doesn't need a value, don't give it that value.
-  * We don't want Tests treating SUTs differently, so don't let Tests know what SUT is being used.
 * Try to make all data objects immutable.

-  * This ensures users aren't surprised that some values aren't set yet, or that they are responsible for mutating arguments.
+### Examples in practice

+* A Test never knows what SUT it is testing, and a SUT never knows what Test is being run, as that could only lead to undesirable behavior.
+* Utilize `mypy` checking.
+* We define interfaces and use `@abstractmethod` to enforce implementing all the features.
+* Pull as much common work as possible out of Test definition and into the runner.
+* There are a lot of classes to represent different stages of a TestItem instead of having a single object that gets built up over time.
+This makes it clear what must be set at each stage, and hides information that isn't needed at others.

 ## As always, the zen of Python